FractonicMind/EHAA/README.md

 4. `ehaa_randomizer.html` – Pause vs Act randomized resolution
 5. `ehaa_interface_mock.html` – Mockup interface for public testing

+> “EHAA demonstrates a unique intersection of ethical control, user autonomy, and playful unpredictability.
+The framework is sound.”
 For the complete technical analysis, see the [full report](docs/EHAA%20Framework%20Research%20Report_.pdf).